10 of the best places to snorkel in the Caribbean

 Stingray City Cayman Islands

 Honesty, I wouldn't even have to convince Nikks because she likes to interact with Dolphins, hold snakes and swim with sea lions, so I know she would jump at the opportunity to mingle with the rays.
 Besides Stingrays there are many different species of fish within the barrier reef, which surrounds the island of Grand Cayman.
+If you're looking for a totally different experience you can try bioluminescent or night diving in Grand Cayman as well.

 Brighton Beach Barbados